chantastic/sites/chan.dev/src/posts/play.md

 I take my time and I'm good with me 😊

 I've believed that pressure is what makes me produce work.
-That belief is probably from my work-focus immigrant upbringing.
+That belief is probably from my work-focused immigrant upbringing.
 Or maybe it's from a pull-quote I read by a productive but unhappy designer.
-Wherever it came from, it's belief I'd like to challenge.
+Wherever it came from, it's a belief I'd like to challenge.

 I'm inspired by [Derek Sivers, who learned that stress earned him a mere 4% gain in his regular bike rides](https://sive.rs/relax).